Sofía Sisniega

-Sofía Sisniega (born 7 June 1989) is a Mexican actress, best known for her role as Sofia López-Haro in the 2013 Mexican adaptation, Gossip Girl: Acapulco.
+Sofía Sisniega Aspe (born 7 June 1989) is a Mexican actress, best known for her role as Sofia López-Haro in the 2013 Mexican adaptation, Gossip Girl: Acapulco.

 Early life

 Sisniega was born in Cuernavaca, Mexico.
 She began acting in local community theatre productions aged four.
 She performed four times a week at bookstores as part of a children's theatre group in Mexico.
 Her late father was Marcel Sisniega Campbell, a Mexican Grandmaster chess player and independent film director.
 She has dual-citizenship in the United States and Mexico and was raised in both countries.

 At 17, she was accepted in the Conservatory at the Stella Adler Studio of Acting in New York City.
 She studied for three years before graduating.
 She also took acting lessons at Casa Azul and Centro Universitario de Teatro (CUT) in Mexico City.

 Career

 Beginnings

 Sisniega began acting professionally at 15 and appeared in two films, Mujeres en el Acto and Arresto Domiciliario in 2006 and 2008 both by the acclaimed director, Gabriel Retes.
 Arresto Domiciliario was shot in Costa Rica.
 In 2007, she worked with her father in La Cadenita, an independent film he directed.
 In 2010, while studying in NYC, she participated in A través del silencio, also directed by her father.
 Since then she has appeared in film and television roles in both the U.S. and Mexico.

 In 2011, she was cast as "Mariana" in the Mexican teen-oriented drama series, Bienvenida Realidad.
 For the role, she learned to play the guitar.
 The show was based on the original Chilean version of the same name.
 It explored topics including sexuality, drug abuse, and eating disorders.
 Sofia's character was bisexual.
 The series had one season with 120 episodes.
 It aired weeknights in Mexico and in the United States on MTV Tr3s.